The International Investigations Review: Poland

 - making public any information about the judgment handed down.

-As regards administrative liability, the amount of fines and the spectrum of other sanctions (revocation of licences or concessions) significantly varies depending on the relevant duties and legal bases for their imposition.
+As regards administrative liability, the amount of fines and the spectrum of other sanctions (revocation of licences or concessions) varies significantly, depending on the relevant duties and legal bases for their imposition.
 Administrative fines might be very severe, capped at 10 million zlotys (much more than the maximum possible criminal fine) or up to 10 per cent of yearly revenue in the most extreme cases.
 There is no uniform regulation of administrative sanctions in the Polish legal system.

 iii Compliance programmes